Is Your Heart Healthy? Here’s How To Check

 - Random cold sweats

-When you visit a doctor, the first things that the doctor will do is check your heart rate, blood pressure & might suggest suitable medicines for your heart.
+When you visit a doctor, the first thing that the doctor will do is check your heart rate, blood pressure & might suggest suitable medicines for your heart.

-Your heart rate, which is basically the rhythm of your pulse matching up to your heart beat, is the number of times your heart beats in 1 minute.
+Your heart rate, which is the rhythm of your pulse matching up to your heartbeat, is the number of times your heart beats in 1 minute.

-Each pulse should match to your heart beat as it pumps blood through your arteries.
+Each pulse should match your heartbeat as it pumps blood through your arteries.
 Finding the pulse will help your doctor to understand the strength of your blood flow and blood pressure in different parts of your body.

 DIY Heart Health Checkup